Eumakun/thesis-backend/README.md

 - php artisan key:generate
 - php artisan passport:install
 - php artisan passport:keys
-- php artisan migrate
+- php artisan migrate - Use if DB is not imported first
-- php artisan db:seed
+- php artisan db:seed - Use if DB is not imported first
 - php artisan serve